Things to Do in Trento: The Dolomites Gateway and the Best Christmas Market in Italy

 Practical notes

 Trento is on the main Venice–Bolzano–Innsbruck railway line.
 Direct trains from Venice (2 hours), Verona (1 hour), Bologna (2 hours), and Bolzano (40 minutes).
 The station is 10 minutes’ walk from the Piazza del Duomo.
 The city is entirely walkable; no public transport needed for sightseeing.
+Guided tours of Trento and the Dolomites are available and useful for first-time visitors navigating the alpine terrain and regional history.

 Ready to explore?